How tight should a dog collar be

 Positioning the Collar

-A dog’s collar should sit towards the top of the neck, just behind the ears.
-This positioning helps keep the collar secure and reduces the chance of the dog slipping out of it.
-The collar should be snug but not tight, ensuring it doesn’t cause discomfort or restrict breathing.
+A dog’s collar should sit high on the neck.
+This means just behind the ears.
+This position helps keep it secure.
+It also reduces the chance of slipping off.
+It should not press or restrict breathing.

 The Finger Rule